 A converted property occupied by at least 3 tenants forming at least 2 households where the units are not completely self contained such as a house split into two flats which do not each have their own kitchen, bathroom and toilet.

 A property or flat which is let to at least 3 tenants forming at least two households sharing a kitchen, toilet or bathroom.

 A property converted into flats where at least one third of the tenancies are on a short term lease agreement and the property does not comply with the 1991 Building Regulations.

 To obtain a licence the property will need to meet minimum standards in terms of condition, fire safety, overcrowding and management practices.

 In our experience this can result in significant cost to the landlord particularly in terms of the upgrade of fire alarm systems and the protection of escape routes.

-Whilst the enforcement of these requirements by Local Housing Authorities seems to be random in nature these costs are a risk that existing HMO landlords and potential purschasers should beware.
+Whilst the enforcement of these requirements by Local Housing Authorities seems to be random in nature these costs are a risk that existing HMO landlords and potential purchasers should beware.

-Whilst we have achieved some savings through negotations with housing authroities the protential costs should not be underestimated.
+Whilst we have achieved some savings through negotiations with housing authorities the potential costs should not be underestimated.

 Equally for existing landlords we would suggest that an assessment is made as soon as possible to enable you to plan for the cost of remedial works and prevent the risk of enforcement action which can result in a fine of up to £20,000but perhaps more importantly unplanned expenditure.